Get insider access

 See our review

-4. Best Over-Ear Workout Headphones For Bass
+4. Best Budget Over-Ear Headphones For Working Out

 See our review

-5. Best Noise Cancelling Over-Ear Headphones For Working Out
+6. Best Noise Cancelling Over-Ear Headphones For Working Out

 A powerful ANC system sets the Bose QuietComfort Ultra Headphones Wireless apart from other picks.
 It can block out more noise than other picks on our list, so they're a good choice if you want to focus on your music at a crowded gym.
 Their app also includes a slider that lets you adjust how much ambient sound you hear, which is nice when you want to stay aware of your surroundings.
 Their control scheme is easy to use and allows you to skip a track or change the volume without using your phone.

 They have an amazingly comfortable and lightweight fit.
 The plush padding on the ear cups and headband reduces the chances of fatigue during long workouts.
 They're stable enough to stay in place when you're lifting weights or riding a stationary bike but may slip around during a run or exercise class.
-That said, their well-balanced default sound profile has some extra thump and rumble in the bass range, but you can customize the sound profile with an in-app graphic EQ and presets if you prefer a different sound.
+That said, their well-balanced default sound profile has some extra thump and rumble in the bass range, and you can customize the sound profile with an in-app graphic EQ and presets if you prefer a different sound.

 See our review